Addressing substances of concern

 Systematic data collection

-Systematic automated data collection activities (including scraping, data mining, and extraction and re-utilisation) of the whole or a substantial part of the ECHA website and the ECHA databases are prohibited.
+Systematic automated data collection activities (including scraping, data mining, and extraction and re-utilisation) of the whole or a substantial part of the ECHA website and the ECHA databases are generally prohibited.
+Notwithstanding, cultural heritage institutions and research organisations, as defined in Article 2 of Directive (EU) 2019/790 on Copyright in the Digital Single Market, may carry out text and data mining for the purposes of scientific research, in accordance with Article 3 of the Directive.

 Specific terms for other uses may apply